 Hire a House Sitter

-Houzz.com suggests hiring a house or pet sitter to look after your place.
+You may also want to hire a house or pet sitter to look after your place.
 You can ask this person to come over every day or even stay in your house throughout the duration of your trip.
 The presence of this person alone will likely be enough to scare away intruders.
-Your sitter will also be able to help address any emergency situations in your home that may arise while you’re on your trip.
+Your sitter will also be able to keep your pet out of trouble while you’re away.
+This will prove especially helpful since many food items around your home may be toxic to your favorite pet.
+VitaLife explains that most dogs will have adverse reactions to chocolate, xylitol, and avocado, among other foods.
+Having someone to watch over your house and pet will ensure the safety of your home and favorite fury friend while you travel.

 Your home is your castle, and you shouldn’t have to stress about everything remaining intact while you’re trying to enjoy your trip.
 By making the right preparations, you’ll be able to feel confident about returning to a calm and orderly living space.